 2. Know yourself and your personality

 If you’re someone who likes a car to be under warranty or you trade in whenever the car is paid off you probably should be leasing.
-Remember, however long the loan is will determine how much negative equity you will have the next time you go to buy.
+Remember, however long the auto loan is will determine how much negative equity you will have the next time you go to buy.
 Don’t roll over negative equity unless you really have to.

 A lot of people refuse to lease, but they tend to trade in their vehicles every three years rolling over thousands in negative equity.